Hamilton worried Mercedes lacks speed heading into F1 opener | Times Leader

 “We do seem a step behind our rivals, and we do have a lot of work to do between now and next week to understand,” Hamilton’s teammate George Russell said.
 “Because in every (racing) condition the Red Bull and Ferrari seem a step ahead of us.
 We’re not as competitive as we’d like.”

 Verstappen hinted at that as he drove excellently on Saturday to set the fastest time in all of the testing.
-And, after a horrid 2020 campaign and a handful of podiums but no wins in 2021, Ferrari could be smiling again.
+And, after and a handful of podiums but no wins in 2021, Ferrari could be smiling again.

 It’s been 15 years since Kimi Raikkonen won the title — an eternity for F1’s most famed team — but The Prancing Horse galloped well in testing and Charles Leclerc is quietly confident.